sophieM03/git-workshop/README.md

 git reset --soft HEAD^ # or HEAD~1
 ```

-2. Check the current status.
+2. At this point, `git status` indicates that the change about `.DS_Store` is back to be commited.

-3. Unstage `.DS_Store` with:
+3. In order to full unstage `.DS_Store`:

 ```bash
 git reset .DS_Store